 As you can imagine, these locations have attracted hundreds if not thousands of Back to the Future fans from throughout the world—not just in the anniversary years, and not just on dates significant in the film (like October 26, November 5, etc.).

-Filmmaker John McDonald lives used to live on Bushnell Avenue and has chronicled some of the visitors in search of the McFlys in his documentary film Back to the Future on Bushnell Avenue, which you can rent or buy for just a couple of bucks.
+Filmmaker John McDonald lives used to live on Bushnell Avenue in South Pasadena and chronicled some of the visitors in search of the McFlys in his documentary film Back to the Future on Bushnell Avenue, which you can rent or buy for just a couple of bucks.

 No comments: